aslam-saad/gss-entrepreneurship-analysis/stat_inf_project.md

 The General Social Survey (GSS) monitors societal change and studies the growing complexity of American society.
 The GSS \[gathers data\] in order to monitor and explain trends and constants in attitudes, behaviors, and attributes; to examine the structure and functioning of society in general as well as the role played by relevant subgroups; to compare the United States to other societies in order to place American society in comparative perspective and develop cross-national models of human society; and to make high-quality data easily accessible to scholars, students, policy makers, and others, with minimal cost and waiting.

-**As the respondents' were selected randomly by household based and age 18+, we cannot generalize to the entire United States population. children, and non-home-owners are not represented in the data set**

 ------------------------------------------------------------------------